Drangleic

 On Dragonback

 The Dragonriders, more accurately “dragoons” or “dragon cavalry”, (竜騎兵) are exactly what you expect: cavalrymen riding dragons instead of horses.
 To be specific, they originally mounted wyrms or “land dragons”. (地竜) Much like how wyverns lose their front limbs to become “flying dragons”, concept art reveals these wyrms to have lost their wings to become purely terrestrial.
 However Drangleic’s founders came about this otherwise unseen species of dragon, they ultimately managed to tame the beasts, which wasn’t easy.
-According to their armor’s description, prospective riders were often eaten by their steeds if they weren’t careful during training, though the end result was a peerless army boasting strength beyond ordinary men.
-Item descriptions further define them as jushi, (従士) essentially warriors accompanying in service to their master.
-Vendrick already had their loyalty, and he didn’t waste it, swiftly overtaking the land they would ultimately call Drangleic.
+According to their armor’s description, the steeds often ate prospective riders if they weren’t careful during training, though the end result was a peerless army boasting strength beyond ordinary men.
+Only the most dedicated would take such risk to begin with, and only for a man or cause they truly believed in.
+That is to say, Vendrick already had their loyalty, and he didn’t waste it, swiftly overtaking the land they would ultimately call Drangleic.

 Helmet of a dragoon, who is King Vanclad’s warrior entourage.